Martínez de Rozas Range: Dispute over possession

 Map showing the territorial dispute between the two countries (the cordón is highlighted in red).

-The 1903 map of the British demarcator, Herbert Leland Crosthwait, draw a line between cornerstone 62 and Mount Fitz Roy without puting the cerro Gorra Blanca in the border as the 1901 Argentinian Gunnar Lange's map does.
+The 1903 map of the British demarcator, Herbert Leland Crosthwait, draw a line between cornerstone 62 and Mount Fitz Roy without putting the cerro Gorra Blanca in the border as the 1901 Argentinian Gunnar Lange's map does.
 Chile saw this as the border being in the Martínez de Rozas Range.

 In 1921, Chilean settler Vicente Ovando Vargas arrived and established residence in the area.
 Disagreements over the boundary soon emerged, leading to conflicts between Chilean settlers and Argentine gendarmes.

 The territory was part of the Laguna del Desierto dispute, and no consensus on the boundary existed until 1994, when an arbitral tribunal ruled in favor of Argentina, awarding it the majority of the cordón.

 In Chile, the range was considered the eastern boundary of the territory surrounding Laguna del Desierto, whereas Argentina recognized only the northern section as the border.